sockentrocken/flowermettle/README.md

 # flowermettle
-The source code to Flowermettle.
+The source code to FLOWERMETTLE.